AVSystem/developer-zone/docs/Cloud_integrations/influx.md

 time >= now() - interval '1 hour'
 ```

-Press **► RUN** to run the script.
+Press: "**► RUN**" to run the script.

-If the integration is setup correct, the device events are shown in InfluxDB.
+If the integration is setup correct, the device events are shown in the table.

 ![Influx incoming data](images/influx-incoming-data.png "Influx incoming data")